- Cheapest non-owner car insurance companies in Maryland

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Maryland doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For example, non-owner car insurance in Maryland doesn't cover damage to the car you're driving or your injuries.
+Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.

 The table below shows a comparison of average yearly rates for non-owner and standard car insurance.